KingImereda/ABC-Telecom-Churn-Analysis-Retention-Project/README.md

 - Power BI
   - Dashboard and Report Visualization.

-## Load raw csv file from local machine into Fabric environment, into Lakehouse - file subsection
+## Create Lakehouse and Load raw csv file from local machine into the Lakehouse - file sub-section
 - Click on created Lakehouse
 - Under 'Explorer', click on 'File', then the three '...'
 - From the dropdown, click 'upload', then choose 'upload file'